wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

    Additional (teamwork) features are unlocked with licensing of an "Enterprise" Consul installed by customer-(self)-managed organizations.

-The Enterprise edition of Consul enables multi-cloud, multi-platform, and multi-tenancy by the creation of Admin Partititions, each with its own Governance and Policies.
-Such segregation diminishing the "blast radius" from loss of a specific partition.
+The Enterprise edition of Consul has a multi-tenancy capability which enables the creation of Admin Partititions, each with its own Governance and Policies.
+Such segregation diminishes the "blast radius" from potential compromise of credentials to a specific partition.

    * https://learn.hashicorp.com/tutorials/consul/amazon-ecs-admin-partitions
    * <a target="_blank" href="https://learn.hashicorp.com/tutorials/consul/amazon-ecs-admin-partitions">Consul on ECS & Admin Partitions Learn Guide</a>